Kjelli/ArtiFISHialIntelligence/Rules.md

 4. Choose the start option
 5. Choose the "+ Add player" option
 6. Navigate to where your java sourcecode containing the AI code is, and select the file.
 It will now be scanned* and compiled**.
-7. Press the button with the name of the successfully uploaded AI** to duplicate it.
+7. Press the button with the name of the successfully uploaded AI to duplicate it.
 8. Press play!

-* - **Note!** As somewhat of a safety mechanism, the simulator scans through the source code and looks for banned keywords that are considered (potentially) malicious to the host running the simulator.
+* * - **Note!** As somewhat of a safety mechanism, the simulator scans through the source code and looks for banned keywords that are considered (potentially) malicious to the host running the simulator.
-** - **Note!** The program requires you to have a working java compiler that is not provided with the JRE, but usually with the JDK!
+* ** - **Note!** The program requires you to have a working java compiler that is not provided with the JRE, but usually with the JDK!

-### How to run your AI
+### How to code your AI

 The skeleton code given for you to implement is the following: